Lumpia Recipe

 Lumpia ingredients

-This deep fried lumpia recipe still tastes great even if I kept the ingredients at a minimum.
+This lumpia recipe still tastes great even if I kept the ingredients at a minimum.
 The main protein for this version is ground pork.
 I also added carrot for additional sweetness and parsley to make it taste fresh.

 It is important to ensure that the flavor of the lumpia filling is flavorful.
 I don’t want to rely on the dipping sauce most of the time.
 Salt, sesame oil, garlic powder, and ground black pepper are simple ingredients that provide great results in terms of flavor.